• Privacy Policy

 1. Pet Pee Deterrent

-We all know that pine sol works great for cleaning hardwood floors, but did you know that you can deter pets from urinating in your home by using Pine Sol to clean up the areas that the pets have soiled.
-You should always be using diluted pine sol, this you can do by using a mixture of ¼ cup Pine Sol and one gallon of water.
+We all know that Pine Sol works great for cleaning hardwood floors, but did you know that you can deter pets from urinating in your home by using it to clean up the areas that the pets have soiled.
+You should always be using diluted pine sol, this you can do by using a mixture of ΒΌ cup Pine Sol and one gallon of water.
 Wipe the area with a mop or cloth immediately after the pet has contaminated the area.
-During and after using the Pine Sol, always make sure that the pet cannot ingest the pine sol.
+During and after using the disinfectant Pine Sol, always make sure that the pet cannot ingest the cleaner.

 2. Critter Free Trash Cans

 Are raccoons or other pests bothering your trash?
 Try using a mixture of equal parts of water and original Pine Sol in a spray bottle.
-Spray the diluted Pine Sol mix in and around your trash cans to repel the pests.
+Spray the diluted mix in and around your trash cans to repel the pests, like raccoons.
 You can also soak pieces of cloth or cotton balls in Pine Sol and leave them in and around your trash cans to keep pests away.
 Bonus, your trash cans will smell better too!

 3. Keep Pests Away

 The same mixture of diluted Pine Sol may keep other pests away.
-Leave pieces of cloth soaked in Pine Sol in areas where you are trying to repel the pests.
+Leave pieces of cloth soaked in a small amount of Pine Sol in areas where you are trying to repel the pests.

 4. Homemade Fly Spray